dubzzz/fast-check/README.md

 }
 ```

 Some frameworks actually use this approach.
 Unfortunately using this approach makes it impossible to shrink `oneof`.
+Indeed as soon as you have generated your value you do not know anymore who produced you.

+Let's imagine you are using a `oneof(integer(0, 10), integer(20, 30))` relying on the `DummyArbitrary<number>` above.
+As soon as you have generated a value - a `number` - you cannot call shrink anymore as you do not know if it has been produced by `integer(0, 10)` or `integer(20, 30)` - in this precise case you can easily infer the producer.

 For this reason, the `shrink` method is not part of `Arbitrary` in `fast-check` but is part of the values instantiated by `generate`.